nathalyusl/nathalyusl/README.md

 <br />

 Welcome to my profile!
-I am from Ecuador :ecuador:, currently studying to become a data scientist :woman_technologist:, any help is appreciated.
+I am from Ecuador :ecuador:, currently studying to become a data analyst :woman_technologist:, any help is appreciated.
 I graduated in Foreign Trade :airplane:.
 I am interested in image recognition, if we are on the same tune I like to connect :sparkles:.

  #### *Personal fact* :thought_balloon: